 \subsection{\method vs. DocUDA}

-The proposed \method framework can be extended as a UDA approach, which we refer to as DocUDA (see Appendix for algorithm and details), by enabling access to source data during adaptation to the target.
-In principle, the availability of this extra information of source data provides can provide an advantage over TTA, however, as we show in our experiments, their difference is small in most cases, and even TTA can be superior when source domain is significantly smaller than the target domain and the distribution gap is large, highlighting the efficacy of our \method approach in adapting without relying on already-seen source data.
-The UDA version comes with fundamental drawbacks.
-From the privacy perspective, there are issues associated with accessing or storing source data in deployment environments, especially given that VDU applications are often from privacy-sensitive domains like legal or finance.
-From the computational perspective, UDA yields longer convergence time and higher memory requirements due to joint learning from source data.
-Especially given that state-of-the-art VDU models are large in size, this may become a major consideration in practice.
+The proposed \method framework can be extended as an UDA approach, which we refer to as DocUDA (see Appendix for the algorithm and details).
+DocUDA is based on enabling access to source data during adaptation to the target.
+In principle, the availability of this extra information of source data can provide an advantage over TTA, however, as we show in our experiments, their difference is small in most cases, and even TTA can be superior when source domain is significantly smaller than the target domain and the distribution gap is large, highlighting the efficacy of our \method approach for adapting without relying on already-seen source data.

+We note that the UDA version comes with fundamental drawbacks.
+From the privacy perspective, there would be concerns associated with accessing or storing source data in deployment environments, especially given that VDU applications are often from privacy-sensitive domains like legal or finance.
+From the computational perspective, UDA would yield longer convergence time and higher memory requirements due to joint learning from source data.
+Especially given that the state-of-the-art VDU models are large in size, this may become a major consideration.